-This option is used to clear all emission related diagnostic data such as, DTCs, freeze frame data, and test results from the memory of the selected ECM.
+This option is used to clear all emission related diagnostic data such as, DTC records, freeze frame data, and test results, from ECM memory.
 Although OBD Direct only displays generic OBD-II data, clearing codes erases all of the stored data including any enhanced codes.

 A confirmation screen displays when the clear codes option is selected to prevent accidental loss of data.
 Select Yes on the confirmation screen to continue.
-Refer to Codes Menu on page 43 and the Global OBD Vehicle Communication Software Manual for additional information.